eruditelite/attiny/README.md

-# attiny -- a template for ATTiny84/ATTiny85 using Raspberry Pi #
+# attiny -- ATTiny84/ATTiny85 Examples using the Raspberry Pi #

 ## Overview ##